uw-bionlp/ReportMatcher/README.md

 ## In-context learning using GPT-4
-- Prompts used in this paper and relevant inputs are described in the figure below (Details regarding GPT-4 experiments can be found in our paper)
+- Prompts used in this paper and relevant inputs are described in the figure below<br>
+  (Details regarding GPT-4 experiments can be found in our paper)